sociomantic-tsunami/git-hub/man.rst

     The repository to issue the pull request from is taken from the `hub.forkrepo` configuration, which defaults to
     *hub.username/<hub.upstream project part>*.

+    The content of the template files **PULL_REQUEST_TEMPLATE** or **PULL_REQUEST_TEMPLATE.md** will be added to the pull request message if any of those template files is found in the top-level directory of the project, the **.github** directory or the **.git** directory.
+    The order for template files lookups matters and it follows the order as described above for template file names and directories.
+And only the content of the first template found will be added.

     \-m MSG, --message=MSG
       Pull request title (and description).
 The first line is used as the pull